supro200/fw-rule-manager/README.md

 The Excel file serves as a frontend and database.

 The tool itself doesn't deploy the generated configuration to firewalls, it only generates output text files.
-However, it allows an operator to deploy the configuration with pre-defined test devices to check if it gives the expected outcome.
+However, it allows an operator to deploy the configuration to pre-defined test devices to check if it gives the expected outcome.

 Main features:
    * Builds security rules, associated address book entries and application definitions
    * Allows to create new security rules, deactivate or delete them
    * Takes into account built-in standard firewall applications
    * Supports custom source/destination zone sets
-   * Allows to use pre-defined hostnames as source/destination networks
+   * Allows to use pre-defined hostnames or objects as source/destination networks
    * Supports non-TCP/UDP protocols, custom ports and applications
    * Supports validation with real devices
    * Supports filtering, sorting and reporting using standard Excel features